dibleauzah/PM-App/README.md

 ***Introduction/Description***

 > A full-stack site/app (meaning, it has backend capabilities, e.g. user logins, databases, etc.), built using React--i.e., the MERN* stack.
+But it should also be able to be easily customized as an iOS & Android app. *Thus, we will also use Material UI.
 The project has two main overarching goals:

-> But it should also be able to be easily customized as an iOS & Android app.
->> *Thus, we will also use Material UI.

 >> 1)--To help myself--and anyone else that is interested--with learning about said (MERN) stack, and most importantly, software development/engineering in general;